Ally Prisock

-Ally Samantha Prisock (born January 18, 1997) is an American professional soccer player.
+Ally Samantha Prisock (born January 18, 1997) is an American former professional soccer player who played as a defender.
+She played college soccer for the USC Trojans, earning first-team All-American honors in 2018, before being selected in the second round of the 2019 NWSL College Draft by the Houston Dash.
+She spent five years playing professionally with the Dash, including a stint on loan with French club GPSO 92 Issy.

 Early years

 Prisock was born to Aaron Prisock and Nickie Jennings and grew up in Fontana, California alongside sisters Ashley and Alyssa.
 She attended Rancho Cucamonga High School and after committing to USC her junior year she took summer classes in order to graduated early from high school, December of her senior year, in order to be able to attend spring training at USC.

 College career

 Prisock played four years for the University of Southern California Trojans, including their 2016 NCAA Tournament Championship year.
 During her time at USC she made 90 appearances, starting in every game of her college career.
 She set appearance records for most appearances by a Trojan player and became one of only three players in program history to start every game in their freshman year.
 During her time at USC she was known for her dedication and commitment to training every day.
 She also helped lead the Trojans to four consecutive NCAA tournament appearances, finishing her career being named a first-team All-American and a semifinalist for the MAC Hermann Trophy.